gosub-com/Zurfur/README.md

 **TBD:** Differentiate an enum having only scalar values vs one with flags?
 The one with flags allows `|` and `&`, etc but the other doesn't.

+#### New, Init, Equality, Clone, Dispose, and Drop

+The `new` function is the object constructor.
+It does not have access to `this` and may not call member functions except for another `new` function (e.g. `new(a int)` may call `new()`).  `init` is called after the object is created and it has access to `this` and may call other member functions.

+`Equals`, `GetHashCode`, and `Clone` are generated automatically for types that don't contain pointers or define a `dispose` function.
+The `Equals` function compares values, not object references (although object references may be used to speed up the comparison).
+Types that don't have an `Equals` function may not be compared with `==` or `!=`.

+`clone` without parameters is always a deep copy for mutable types, and a shallow copy for immutable types.
+Parameters can be used to create new immutable objects with different values (e.g. `person.Clone(FirstName: "Sebastian")`).
+Objects can be cloned to a buffer for transport to a Webworker (e.g. `person.Clone(Buffer)`).
+The buffer clone will be super fast, laid out in memory so that it can be chopped up directly into DlMalloc allocated objects.

+A class may define `dispose`, which a user of the class may call or `use` to dispose of the object (e.g. `@a = use File.Open(...)` calls `dispose` at the end of the scope).
+Calling `dispose` multiple times is not an error.

+A class may define `drop`, which is called by the garbage collector when the object becomes unreachable.
+Once unreachable, always unreachable, there is no resurrection.
+Therefore, the `drop` function does not have access to `this` or any of its class fields since they may have already been reclaimed.
+It does have access to struct and pointer fields.
+It should raise a debug panic if the object is still  *open* when `drop` is called (in a release, an error should be logged and resources cleaned up).

+There are no guarantees as to when `drop` is called, it could be very quickly if the compiler determines the object is dead at the end of the scope, or if reference counting is used.
+Drops may be queued and called later.
+Or they might be called a long time later in a fully garbage collected environmnet.
+It is an error for the user of an object to allow it to be reclaimed while in the *open* state.

 ## Errors and Exceptions